-If we can find the smallest thing in common with someone then the conversation can begin
+If we can find the smallest thing in common with our brothers and sisters, the conversation can begin.